Flomp/wanderer/docs/src/content/docs/run/backend-configuration.md

 This step will vary wildly from provider to provider.
 Please refer to your provider's documentation for the specific steps.

 No matter your provider, you will need a redirect URL.
-This redirect URL must have the following format: `$ORIGIN/login/redirect`. `$ORIGIN` refers to the `ORIGIN` environment variable that defines the public host at which your wanderer instance can be reached.
+This redirect URL must have the following format: `$ORIGIN/login/redirect`. `$ORIGIN` refers to the `ORIGIN` environment variable that defines the public host at which your <span class="-tracking-[0.075em]">wanderer</span> instance can be reached.
 So for the default installation, the redirect URL is `http://localhost:3000/login/redirect`.

 In any case, once you have successfully created your OAuth app you will receive a Client ID and a Client Secret.